ninchat/ninchat-api/api.md

 event parameter values are represented as JSON types.

 Most actions support or require the `action_id` parameter, which may be used to detect success or failure of the action.
+The action reference indicates the exceptions when it is *not* supported.
 When the client receives (at least) one event with the corresponding `action_id`, the action has succeeded, unless the event was `error`.
 The values should be ascending integers, starting at 1, over the lifetime of the client instance's state (even across sessions).
 If no response event is received, the client may retry the action (e.g. after reconnecting) with the same `action_id` value.

+Most actions support the `puppet_id` parameter.
+The action reference indicates the exceptions when it is *not* supported.
+See the [Ninchat Puppets](puppet.md) document for more information.

 In addition to the parameters listed below, most events contain the monotonically ascending `event_id` integer parameter (starting at 1).
 Such